Finding the Top Financial Advisor Firms in Greenville, South Carolina

 Reynolds Investment Management, Inc.

 Reynolds Investment Management, Inc. is the highest-ranked fee-only firm on this list.
 That means it only gets paid via fees for investment and advisors at the firm don’t earn commissions for selling securities, insurance or other financial products.
-The firm has more than $406 million in assets under management and employs three advisors.
-The team at the firm includes two certified financial planners (CFPs), one accredited asset management specialist (AAMS) and one certified public accountant (CPA).
+The firm's team at the firm includes two certified financial planners (CFPs), one accredited asset management specialist (AAMS) and one certified public accountant (CPA).

 There is a $1 million minimum account size at Reynolds.
 Clients at the firm are mostly individuals, but there are a small number of high-net-worth individuals.
 Institutional clients include pension and profit-sharing plans and charitable organizations.

 Reynolds Investment Management, Inc. Background

 Reynolds was founded in 2010.
 The principal shareholder is Thomas J. Reynolds, III, who also serves as the firm’s president.